-History of Chen Tai Chi Quan
+History of Chen Tai Chi Chuan

-Much of today’s Chen teachings can be attributed to Grandmaster ChenFake.
+Much of today’s Chen teachings comes from Grandmaster Chen Fake.
 He was responsible for spreading his family’s skill and his exploits are now legendary.
 In 1957 Chen Fake died and today the head of the Chen skill is Grandmaster Chen Xiao Wang, the grandson of Chen Fake.
 Grandmaster Chen Xiao Wang is one of the most famous Taiji masters living today.
-He began studying his family’s skill when he was just eight years old his Taiji skill and depth of knowledge is truly remarkable.
+He began studying his family’s skill when he was just eight years old and his Taiji skill and depth of knowledge is truly remarkable.

 is a close student of Grandmaster Chen Xiao Wang.
 Having studied with Grandmaster Chen for many years he has in turn developed a high level of skill, not only in forms but Tui Shou – Pushing Hands.

-Tai Chi Chuan Classes Hexham
+Tai Chi Classes – On-line and Hexham area